Australian Skills Classification

 The National Skills Commission will continuously expand and amend the Classification using stakeholder feedback and a data driven methodology.
 Part of this continuous improvement will be expanding these emerging occupations.

 If your occupation is not currently included, we welcome your feedback.
-Please access the feedback form on the National Skills Commission website.
+Please access the feedback form on the National Skills Commission website or email us at firstname.lastname@example.org.

-The Classification draws on a range of data sources and covers 600 occupations.
+The Classification draws on a range of data sources and includes over 1000 skills profiles.
 Because it is regularly updated, the Classification will assist in picking up new and emerging skills and jobs more readily, compared to occupational frameworks or training packages with slower update cycles.

 The breadth of the Classification also means it offers a common language of skills, enabling stakeholders to identify and articulate skills using a comprehensive and universal taxonomy.